Passive smoking: Pathophysiology

 though the magnitude of risk, if any, remains unknown.
 In October 2011, it was reported that Christus St. Frances Cabrini Hospital in Alexandria, Louisiana, would seek to eliminate third-hand smoke beginning in July 2012, and that employees whose clothing smelled of smoke would not be allowed to work.
 This prohibition was enacted because third-hand smoke poses a special danger for the developing brains of infants and small children.

 In 2008, there were more than 161,000 deaths attributed to lung cancer in the United States.
 Of these deaths, an estimated 10% to 15% were caused by factors other than first-hand smoking; equivalent to 16,000 to 24,000 deaths annually.
 Slightly more than half of the lung cancer deaths caused by factors other than first-hand smoking were found in nonsmokers.
 Lung cancer in non-smokers may well be considered one of the most common cancer mortalities in the United States.
-Clinical epidemiology of lung cancer has linked the primary factors closely tied to lung cancer in non-smokers as exposure to secondhand tobacco smoke, carcinogens including radon, and other indoor air pollutants.
+Clinical epidemiology of lung cancer has linked the primary factors closely tied to lung cancer in non-smokers as exposure to second-hand tobacco smoke, carcinogens including radon, and other indoor air pollutants.

-Opinion of public health authorities
+Opinions and studies

-There is widespread scientific consensus that exposure to secondhand smoke is harmful.
+There is widespread scientific consensus that exposure to passive smoke is harmful.
 The link between passive smoking and health risks is accepted by every major medical and scientific organisation, including: